bevy-cheatbook/bevy-cheatbook/src/platforms/windows.md

 Both the MSVC and the GNU compiler toolchains should work.

+[You can also build Windows EXEs while working in Linux][cross::linux-windows].

 ## Distributing Your App

 The EXE built with `cargo build` can work standalone without any extra files or DLLs.